acro5piano/astro-gettext/README.md

 ## Implementation

+**1. Setup translation**

-First, you need to declare supported languages.
+By creating a translation instance, you can declare your supported languages:

 ```ts
 // src/locale.ts